dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

 Assume that an inline class declaration _DV_ has two superinterfaces, direct or indirect, of the form `V1<T1 ..
 Ts>` and `V2<S1 ..
 Ss>`.
-Assume that `V1` and `V2` both denote the same inline class declaration.
+Assume that `V1` and `V2` both denote the same declaration.
 A compile-time error occurs if `Tj` and `Sj` are not the same type, for any `j` in `1 .. s`.
 This rule applies also in the case where one or both of the two types is a raw type, and the actual type arguments have been computed by instantiation to bounds, or by any other implicit mechanism.

 In this rule 'same type' is defined as in the section [Runtime type equality operator][] in the null safety specification.